 You’ve been smart enough to both amass and hold on to your wealth through tumultuous times.
 Only you know what you’ve been through to get to where you are today.
-You shouldn’t be rewarded with vague answers to your investment questions from financial advisors.
-Here at Novak Private Wealth, we cater to the needs of high value investors like you—exclusively.
+You deserve honest, upright answers to questions about your investment portfolio.

-Here are the questions we most often encounter when onboarding investors who are tired of working with financial advisors who do not understand the unique needs of a large portfolio.
+Here are the questions we most often encounter when talking to investors who want to ensure their unique needs are met.

 FAQ for financial peace of mind